apple/swift-distributed-actors/Docs/clustering.md

 NOTE: Discovery is not the same as issuing `.down`, and the removal of a node from the discovery service will _not_ automatically remove it from the cluster. +
     +
 You _can_, however, configure your actor system to do this by issuing `system.cluster.down(node)` whenever a node is noticed to have been removed from service discovery.
-If you would like to take this approach, you may want implement a api:DowningStrategy[protocol], in terms of the discovery mechanism of your choice, as well as consider if you want to keep or remove the membership and failure detection mechanisms offered by the cluster by default i.e. disabling the SWIM failure detector.
+If you would like to take this approach, you may want implement a <!-- api -->` DowningStrategy`, in terms of the discovery mechanism of your choice, as well as consider if you want to keep or remove the membership and failure detection mechanisms offered by the cluster by default i.e. disabling the SWIM failure detector.

-==== Moving nodes from .joining to .up
+#### Moving nodes from .joining to .up

 It is worth highlighting _when_ nodes get moved from their `.joining` states to `.up`.